 I suggest before reading this, take the time to read: It’s Not You.
 It’s Them.
-Now, that you recognize what a crazy maker is, here are some tips on how to deal with them.
+Now, that you recognize what a crazy maker is, here are some tips on how to handle them successfully.

 TAKE AN OBSERVER’S POINT OF VIEW

 There is something about detaching and seeing a crazy maker from an observer point of view that helps you not get entangled in their mess.
-It is almost like listening to someone speaking a different language.
+It is almost like listening to someone speaking a different language, and you’re having to navigate when you can and can not say to that narcissist.
 All of a sudden, their attacks seem silly and confirm to you that they are dancing to a much different tune.
 Letting go can be the biggest power struggle deflator of all.

 It can also save your sanity because you can stop yourself from engaging in a needless battle.